junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 *Even if my mistakes are far worse and more beings were devastated?* Cas doesn't put it into words but Dean receives the thought anyway.

 The view now is composed of flashes of bloody scenes on Earth and even more horrifying scenes of dead angels butchered on the grounds of Heaven.
-Burned-out wings from dead angels stain the meadow for miles, there must be hundreds if not thousands of angels there.
+Burned-out wings from dead angels stain the meadow for miles, there must be hundreds, if not thousands, of angels there.
 Cas stands in the center of the site, looking down at them, announcing his coronation and verdict as the new God.

 Cas makes a terrified, sick sound at the view as if he's about to throw up.

-Dean remembers the basement that night, the look on Cas's face, the disdain in his eyes when he said they were all but ants to him.
+Dean remembers the basement that night, the alien look on Cas's face, the disdain in his eyes when he said they were all but ants to him.
 He had been about to kneel before him, his heart thumping with such agony he couldn't breathe.
 Dean wasn't resentful, no, he was mourning.
-The Cas that was his friend was gone, and this being with the same face was not Cas anymore, because even he'd already said so: "the Castiel you know is gone."
+The Cas that was his friend was gone, murdered by his own hand, and this being with the same face was not Cas anymore, because even he'd already said so: "the Castiel you know is gone."
 Then Dean remembers the blood dripping from Cas's mouth, leviathans twisting his face.
 The floating, bloody trench coat in the water.

 The view shifts to that lakeside, and the only thing in sight, is that damp trench coat, washed up and down by the water.